Envoke-org/envoke-api/api/doc.md

 ### Sign Recording
 * **Purpose**

-  Generate an artist signature of a recording.
+  Generate a signature of a recording.

 * **URL**